wdporter/acim/text/5-healing-and-wholeness/index.md

 #### expanded

-9.&emsp;My mind will always be like yours [mind], because we were created as equals.
+9. My mind will always be like yours [mind], because we were created as equals.
 <sup>2</sup>It was only my decision that gave me all power in Heaven and earth.
 <sup>3</sup>My only gift to you is to help you make the same decision.
 <sup>4</sup>This decision is the choice to share it [all power in Heaven and earth], because the decision itself [decision’s-self] <em>is</em> the decision to share.